DataDog/sdlc-gitops-sample-stack/docs/setup-dev-lifecycle-visibility.md

     <img alt="Static analysis dashboard" src="assets/setup-dev-lifecycle-visibility-code-analysis-results.jpeg" width="600px" />
 </p>

-> [!CAUTION]
-> TODO - link here to more info about static analysis and SCA

 ### Test Visibility

 > [!TIP]
 > Datadog Test Visibility provides a test-first view into your CI health by displaying important metrics and results from your tests.
 It can help you investigate performance problems and test failures that are most relevant to your work, focusing on the code you are responsible for, rather than the pipelines which run your tests.
+> TODO - link here to more info about test analysis

 If you want to use test visibility, you need to setup the Github actions secrets as described above in the **Code Analysis** section.
 If this is turned off the unit tests will run regardless, but will not post their results to Datadog.